koder95/school-booking-platform-backend/README.md

 Database changelog:

 - A Liquibase changelog was added to create the `email_delivery_logs` table and the foreign key to the `emails` table.
-Check the repository's changelog under `src/main/resources/db/changelog` for the exact changeset.
+Check the repository's changelog under `src/main/resources/db/changelog` for[...]

 ## Notes & Validation